frank0434/AtlasEDA/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of AtlasEDA is to ...
+The goal of AtlasEDA is to do exploratory data analysis for the ATLAS project.

 ## Installation